bcinbis/10HourProject/index.md

 ## Description

 This is a basic game of checkers developed on the Java mode of Processing.
+Invludes innovative design features such as a mouse hover effect.
+Wooooow!

 ## Work Timeline